sruss07/MS04-Ciclo-Italia/docs/testing.md

 ## Automated Testing

-In addition to the full manual testing, I also decided to add some automated testing, as advised in the short testing section of the course.
-The automated testing can be improved.
+In addition to the full manual testing, I created a few automated tests.
-I am not 100% confident with automated testing just yet!
+The automated testing can be improved as I am not 100% confident with automated testing.

-I created 11 automated tests in total.
+11 automated tests were created and run.
 These include:
 - Checkout>tests.py: Order form testing
 - Products>tests.py: Product form testing and Product page view test